phinguyen44/huwiwidown/README.md

 - `_bookdown.yml`: can override defaults in `rmd_files` to define list of elements and order.
 Remember spacing is important!!
-- `index.Rmd`: needs to be created when opening template
+- `index.Rmd`: needs to be created when opening template. will help fill out necessary fields in both Title page and Declaration of Authorship.
+The rest is determined by you!
 - `00-abstract.Rmd`
 - `01-intro.Rmd`

-default in alphabetical order unless otherwise stated in the `_bookdown.yml`

 bib/